How to Start a Blog That Makes Money Using WordPress (Step by Step)

-If you decide to sign up for a Bluehost account today, here are the exact steps that you will follow:
+If you decide to sign up with Bluehost as your hosting provider, here are the exact steps that you will follow:

-Step 1: Go to Bluehost Here, then click the “Get Started Now” button.
+1: Go to Bluehost, then click the “Get Started Now” button

 If you don't have a domain name yet, you get one free on Bluehost!
-So, simply input the domain name that you want where it says “new domain”.
-If you already own a domain name, then input the domain you would like on your bluehost account where it says, “I have a domain name”.
+So, simply input the domain name that you want where it says “new domain.”

 If you quickly scroll through the checkout process on Bluehost, you might miss this important section for selection your package information.